 To enhance their learning experience, students may embark on internships and student exchange programmes.
 Students should work out their study plans carefully if they intend to take part in these.

-Students in Cohort AY2016/2017 onwards are required to complete a 12-week vacation internship (VIP) during the vacation period between Semesters 4 and 5.
-This VIP will be taken in lieu of the compulsory 24-week industrial attachment (IA).
-Students who would like to take a semester-long IA instead of the VIP may do so in Semester 6 only.
+To fulfil their compulsory internship requirement, Engineering students in the iDCP from cohort 2016/2017 onwards may complete EG3612 Vacation Internship Programme (VIP) between Semesters 4 and 5 in lieu of EG3611 Industrial Attachement (IA).
+Students who would like to take a semester-long IA instead of a 3-month VIP may do so in Semester 6 only.
 They should NOT go for IA in Semester 5 as they are required to complete the second half of EG3301R during this semester.

-Students who intend to participate in student exchange programmes (SEP) will need to complete the IA during Semester 5 concurrently with the second half of EG3301R (for students in Biomedical Engineering, Computer Engineering, Electrical Engineering, Materials Science & Engineering, and Mechanical Engineering), or in Semester 7 concurrently with the first half of EG4301 (for students in Chemical Engineering, Civil Engineering, and Environmental Engineering).
+Students who intend to participate in student exchange programmes (SEP) and need to complete EG3611 Industrial Attachment (IA) will need to complete the IA during Semester 5 concurrently with the second half of EG3301R (for students in Biomedical Engineering, Computer Engineering, Electrical Engineering, Materials Science & Engineering, and Mechanical Engineering), or in Semester 7 concurrently with the first half of EG4301 (for students in Chemical Engineering, Civil Engineering, and Environmental Engineering).

-Students can only participate in a semester-long student exchange programme during Semester 6 of their candidature.
-No project module is scheduled during this semester so as to allow students to do this.
-Students should not go for exchange in Semester 5 because they are required to complete the second half of EG3301R during this semester.
-More information about student exchange may be found on the Office of Undergraduate Programme's website: http://www.eng.nus.edu.sg/sep/index.html
+Students in the iDCP can only participate in a semester-long student exchange programme (SEP) during Semester 6 of their candidature.
+No iDCP project module is scheduled during this semester so as to allow students to do this.
+Students should NOT go for exchange in Semester 5 because they are required to complete the second half of EG3301R during this semester.
+More information about student exchange may be found on the Office of Undergraduate Programme's website: https://www.eng.nus.edu.sg/undergraduatestudies/study-abroad/student-exchange-programme-sep/

 The NUS Overseas Colleges (NOC) programmes provide opportunities for students to intern in start-up companies for one semester (short programmes) or two semesters (year-long programmes), while taking a number of credit-bearing courses in a partner university.
 Students may participate in the NOC programmes to partially fulfil the iDCP modular requirements.

-For students in Cohort AY2016/2017 onwards, the NOC requirements will be mapped to the VIP (6 MCs) and Innovation & Enterprise Electives (12 MCs) requirements in iDCP.
-In addition, the NOC requirements may also be used to replace the final year project module EG4301 (12 MCs) for those who complete a year-long NOC programme.
+For Engineering students in cohort 2016/2017 onwards, the NOC requirements will be mapped to EG3612 Vacation Internship Programme and the 12 MCs of Innovation & Enterprise electives in the iDCP.
+Additionally, the NOC requirements may also be used to replace EG4301 DCP B.Eng.
+Dissertation for those who complete a year-long NOC programme.

 The NOC programmes are administered by NUS Enterprise.
 More information about these programmes may be found on their website: http://www.overseas.nus.edu.sg/